TANGO-Project/alde/README.md

 Although a CLI client is planned, for the moment ALDE offers a REST interface.

+### Class diagram ###

+The [class diagram](./documentation/class_diagram.md) can help understanding the ALDE usage.

 ### REST API documentation

-The rest api is fully documented here: ( https://jsapi.apiary.io/previews/applicationlifecycledeploymentengine/reference/0/testbed )
+The rest api is fully documented here: ( https://applicationlifecycledeploymentengine.docs.apiary.io/ )

 ### Example scenarios